Weight gain after cancer treatment

 - gives you more energy

-- increases your self-confidence.
+- increases your self-confidence

 Choosing to eat healthily is one of the best decisions you can make for your overall health.
-You get even more benefits if you are also physically active.
+You get even more benefits if you are also able to be physically active.
 Making positive lifestyle choices can also help you feel more in control.
 It can help you focus on what you can do for yourself.

 What is a healthy weight for me?